ganeshutah/Jove/README.md

 Detailed instructions for setting up Jupyter are provided [IN THIS OVERLEAF DOCUMENT.](https://www.overleaf.com/read/zbdvqwxmcknm).

+# Overall Contents of this directory

+  This directory contains a plethora of files whose types are now briefly described

+  * Module_... :

+  >* These files were created before we designed Jove's input markdown
+     language.
+They are still valuable illustrations.

+     Notice that some of the very well-coded Turing machines (by Ian Briggs) are available only in the ``low-level'' form (specifically inside *Module10_TM.ipynb*) -- and **not** in the markdown form yet.

+  * The four directories dfafiles, nfafiles, pdafiles, tmfiles

+  >* These are directories containing DFA, NFA, PDA, and TM defined
+     according to Jove's markdown syntax

+  * Def_..

+  >* This is a directory containing Jove definitions.
+We exported
+     these Jupyter notebooks into [.py] and stuck them within the Imports/ directory

+  * Drive_...

+  >* This is a directory containing many useful illustrations of Jove.
+     Some are called out in the Jove tutorial to follow in the next section.
+All these Drive_... files have a fairly high pedagogical value (in our estimate, anyway)

 # A Tutorial Introduction to Jove

 We now provide a tutorial introduction to Jove.
 We encourage you to